alimir1/Tip/README.md

 * [x] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
-* [ ] UI animations
+* [x] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
+* [x] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
+- [x] Split between number of people
+- [x] Three default experiences (terrible, satisfactory, excellent)
+- [x] Reset to defaults in settings

 ## Things to Improve
-This is an initial submission.
-More features (along with the implementation of the optional features above) will be added soon!
+- Use AutoLayout to satisfy multiple screen sizes
+- There should be a better way to handle SettingsViewController (instead of using a singleton)
+- Perhaps modify Tip class and add another class to split responsibilities

 ## Video Walkthrough